 Diversity, equity, and inclusion (DEI) is a key strategic initiative linked to safety and school culture.
 The goal of this work is to achieve our mission by helping staff and students establish environments of inclusion and appreciation of differences.
-Counselors, administrators and other support staff have been collaborating with the community-based PR anti-racism coalition to identify short- and long-term actions and goals.
-Counselors have begun to reach out to black and brown families to develop connections and identify if additional supports are needed.
-The district has participated in a number of professional development sessions with local and national universities.
-Students in the middle and high school have established black student unions and are working with parents and their sponsors to connect with students both inside and outside of the district.
+Counselors, administrators and other support staff (Core Team) have been collaborating with the community-based PR anti-racism coalition and the District’s DEI Leadership Council to identify short- and long-term actions and goals.
+Additionally, the district is working with local universities and other school districts to gather information, insight, and share best practices.

 In-Depth Program Review Implementation Phase